Appealing Against a Magistrates' Court Conviction

 - The powers available to the Crown Court when dealing with an appeal are contained in section 48(2) of the Senior Courts Act 1981.

-- The power of the Magistrates to direct that a trial is heard again is contained in section 142(2) of the Magistrates’ Courts Act 1980.
+- The power of the Magistrates to direct that a trial is heard again is contained in section 142(2) of the Magistrates’ Courts Act 1980 and Part 24.18 of the Criminal Procedure Rules.

-- Appeal by way of case sated - read our guide here.
+- Appeal by way of Case Stated - read our guide here.

 - References to the Criminal Cases Review Commission are governed by Part II of the Criminal Appeal Act 1995.
 There is also useful information on the CCRC website.